sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 It reads data from a CSV file using Read CSV processor.

 * PATH : Path of csv file
-* SEPARATOR : CSV separtor
+* SEPARATOR : CSV separator
 * HEADER : Whether the CSV file has a header line
 * DROP MALFORMED : Whether malformed records would be dropped or an error raised